Gallatin City-County Board of Health

 Resolution Recommending Appointment of the Gallatin City-County Health Officer by the City of Bozeman and Gallatin County

-Gallatin City-County Board of Health Announces New Health Officer:
+Gallatin City-County Board of Health Health Officer:

 The Gallatin City-County Board of Health finalized its search for a new health officer with an interview process reviewing 13 applicants and three finalists.
 The Board of Health voted to recommend the appointment of Ms. Lori Christenson as the new Gallatin City-County Health Officer.
 Ms. Christenson was approved through a unanimous vote by the Gallatin County Commission as well as the City of Bozeman Commission on June 8, 2021.